-In a large bowl, add wheat flour, water, and olive oil gradually, and knead into a soft dough for about 5 minutes.
-Cover and let sit in the refrigerator for at least 1 hour.
+In a large bowl, add the wheat flour and start adding water and oil gradually and knead it into the soft dough for about 5 minutes.
+Cover the mixture and let it sit in the refrigerator for at least 1 hour.

-In a large bowl, add potatoes, onions, cilantro, salt, pepper, chaat masala, and garam masala, and mash well so that no lumps remain.
+In another large bowl, add the mashed potatoes, onions, cilantro, salt, pepper, chaat masala, and garam masala, and mash well so that no lumps remain.

 Divide the dough and potato filling into 8 equal portions.

-Generously sprinkle a clean work surface with flour, make small-to-medium-sized balls of dough, and roll them out into 3-to-4-inch circles.
+Generously sprinkle a clean work surface with flour and make small-to-medium-sized balls of the dough rolled out into 3- to 4-inch circles.

-Add an equal portion of potato filling in the center of each piece of rolled out dough, then pull the edges of the dough over the top and pinch together to seal.
-(Make sure the filling is nicely sealed!)
+Add an equal portion of potato filling in the center of the rolled-out dough, then pull the edges of the dough over the top and pinch the dough together to seal it.
+Make sure the filling is nicely sealed.

 Flip the potato ball over so that the seal is on the bottom, then use a rolling pin to roll it out into a 6-8-inch round.

-Brush 1/2 teaspoon olive oil on top of the parathas, then flip the oiled side down and cook until the underside is golden brown.
-Repeat on the other side (both sides should be golden brown).
+Brush ½ teaspoon of olive oil on top of the parathas, then flip the oiled side down and cook until the underside is golden brown.
+Repeat on the other side until both sides are golden brown.

 Serve hot with pickled mango or the yogurt of your choice.
 (Note: Aloo Parathas freeze really well -- stack them one above the other with a layer of parchment paper in between, then transfer the stack to a Ziploc bag and remove any air pockets, then seal the bag and store.)